 Make Ganache Frosting

 - Warm the coconut milk in a pot or in the microwave for 60 seconds.
-Stir in chocolate and nut butter, and swirl until all are melted and combined.
+Stir in chocolate and nut butter (if you are using it), and swirl until all are melted and combined.
 If need be, microwave the mixture another 30 seconds to finish melting process.

 - Frost cake when you are ready to eat it.
 If you don't want to eat right away, cover the cake and store at room temperature for up to 48 hours.